The Top 10 Jobs With The Highest Rates Of Drug Abuse

 Doctors and healthcare professionals alike have some of the most demanding jobs on the planet.
 Many of these individuals, particularly those in hospital or emergency room settings, are responsible for the lives and well-being of others, and for many, this pressure can be too much.

 Nearly 14% of doctors and healthcare professionals meet the criteria for a substance use disorder, with some studies suggesting that many doctors are more likely to abuse prescription drugs.
-Another study conducted by the Mayo Clinic found that nearly 50% of doctors in a physician health program abused alcohol, and nearly 36% misused Opioids.
+Another study conducted by the Mayo Clinic found that nearly 50% of doctors in a physician health program abused alcohol, and nearly 36% misused opioids.

 While the reasons aren’t 100% clear as to why doctors and healthcare professionals suffer from higher-than-average substance abuse, it’s thought that their proximity to prescription drugs plays a significant role.